IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 To [create a pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} that is configured to deploy a Cloud Foundry application, follow these steps:

 1. Click **Cloud Foundry**.
-To [create a pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} that is configured to deploy a Cloud Foundry application, follow these steps:

-1. Click **Cloud Foundry**.
 1. If you want to use a different name for the pipeline, change its default name.
 1. If you want to use a different name for the application, change its default name.
 This name is the application that the pipeline deploys to.
 1. If you don't have a toolchain, a toolchain with a default name is created for you.
 If you want to use a different name for the toolchain, change its name.
 With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.